mmclhugo1/wandisco-documentation/docs/quickstarts/troubleshooting/useful_info.md

 ### Login

-Log in to specific container:
+Log in to a specific container:

 `docker exec -it <container-name> bash`